NEFSC/READ-SSB-Lee-metadata/veslog.md

 # Current Collection Methods
 These data are the result of mandatory federal vessel reporting.
 Federally permitted vessels are required to submit one VTR report per "gear-mesh-area" fished.
+Both commericial and for-hire (charter or party) recreational vessels are required to file VTRs.
 50CFR648.7(b)(1).

 # Changes to Collections Methods
 + The VTR form has changed slightly over time.
 You can get the VTR form, with instructions at https://www.greateratlantic.fisheries.noaa.gov/aps/evtr/vtr_inst.pdf